RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-hooded-sweater.html.markdown

   - "shop/folkingebrew-hoodie.jpg"
   - "shop/folkingebrew-hoodie-2.jpg"
   - "shop/folkingebrew-hoodie-3.jpg"
-description: "Black hooded sweater with our hop logo on the front and word mark on the back."
+description: "Here you can buy our black hooded sweater with our hop logo on the front and word mark on the back."
 sizes:
   - title: S
     stock: true